Exhilarating. Exhausting. Inspirational. Intense.

 Cass Alumni Network

-Being a Cass MBA will give you invaluable access to a network of over 45,000 alumni from all over the world during and after your studies.
+Being a Cass MBA will give you invaluable access to a global network of over 48,000+ alumni across 162 countries during and after your studies.
 The alumni team run many local and international events allowing you to tap into the network from day one.
 Once you graduate you can also attend one specialist MBA elective per year, free of charge.
 Further information about our dedicated alumni department is on our website.

 MBA Student Blog and Cass Social Media